How to strengthen your communication in a hybrid work environment

 You may think your hybrid work approach is going well — and perhaps it is.
 But it’s still crucial to ask your team for feedback, early and often.
 Holding 1:1 meetings where you directly address the hybrid work situation can help.
 But it’s also important to listen carefully to team members and address communication challenges as they come up.

-This past couple of years has been a roller coaster, and sometimes we forget just how many adjustments we’ve had to make.
+The past years have been a roller coaster, and sometimes we forget just how many adjustments we’ve had to make.
 We’ve become used to changing on the fly and making do.
 But creating a hybrid work approach that will stand the test of time is more possible than ever.
 And the time you put into ensuring that communication is strong and effective can only help set you up for success in the future.

 Great audio, simplified